| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 of St. Margaret

-Surrounded by its churchyard, St. Margaret's Church dates from the 13th Century.
+The Church dates from the 13th Century.
 It is a testimony to 800 years of occupation of Braceby village.
 The building has been altered over the centuries, and this evolution is clearly evident in the fabric itself.

 The church is small, 36 ft. x 22 ft.
 (11 metres x 6.7 metres).
 Only the west wall of St. Margaret’s remains as it was originally built eight centuries ago.
 It shows signs of the later raising of the roof.
 The 13th Century chancel arch bears traces of the rich red stain used to decorate churches in the Middle Ages.